Israel swears in new coalition, ending Netanyahu's long rule - WTMJ

 But to his critics, he has become a polarizing and autocratic leader who used divide-and-rule tactics to aggravate the many rifts in Israeli society.
 Those include tensions between Jews and Arabs, and within the Jewish majority between his religious and nationalist base and his more secular and dovish opponents.

 Outside the Knesset, hundreds of protesters watching the vote on a large screen erupted into applause when the new government was approved.
-Thousands of people, many waving Israeli flags, gathered in central Tel Aviv’s Rabin Square to celebrate.
+Thousands of people, many waving Israeli flags, celebrated in central Tel Aviv’s Rabin Square.

 President Joe Biden quickly congratulated the new government.